Hometown Hero: Skylar Weaver

 Skylar will be meeting with groups of people along the way who also have alopecia.

-“Alopecia causes you to lose your hair and sometimes your confidence but you’re able to do anything anyone else is and even then some so hopefully by riding a motorcycle from the southern tip of South America, I can demonstrate alopecia is not a limiter and if you have it, you can do anything anyone else,” Weaver says.
+“Alopecia causes you to lose your hair and sometimes your confidence, but you’re able to do anything anyone else is and even then some, so hopefully by riding a motorcycle from the southern tip of South America, I can demonstrate alopecia is not a limiter, and if you have it, you can do anything anyone else can,” Weaver said.